Abishhhekkk/OLED-Hello-ESP32/README.md

 This is the basic code to make sure the ESP32 communicates with OLED.

-Connect the OLED pins to ESP32's I2C pins such as SCL(GPIO 22) and SDA(GPIO 21).
+Connect the OLED pins to ESP32's I2C pins such as SCL(GPIO 22) and SDA(GPIO 21) and power both with appropriate power supply.